 If you're okay with a hacky solution, read on!

 Things to note before getting started:

-- This article mentions features only available on the Pro and above.
-If you're on Basic, click here to upgrade your account.
+This article mentions features only available on the Pro plan and above.
+If you're on the Lite plan, click here to upgrade your account.

 Contact form submissionso that you can easily clean up any innocuous customer records if needed.

 The contact form must contain either the

 last_namefields.
 Since the app will be creating customer records in Shopify, and Shopify requires at least a first name or a last name for a customer record, you must include at least one of these fields on your form.
 Otherwise, the form will not be functional.

 The customer will not get any type of email confirmation when they submit the contact form.
 Customer Fields does not include any customer-facing email notifications at the moment, so you will need to manually follow up with each customer who fills out the form.
 If you've enabled the app's email notifications, then you and your staff will be notified each time the contact form is submitted.